-U.S. Department of Transportation, Office of the Assistant Secretary for Transportation Policy, Revised Departmental Guidance: Treatment of the Value of Preventing Fatalities and Injuries in Preparing Economic Analyses, August 2, 2005.

-6 Graham (2008) suggests that when policies have clearly different target groups, such as air travel versus bus travel, then income elasticities might be taken into account.
-Similarly, the Federal Aviation Administration sought to use a adjustments, stating that the VSL amount must be increased annually to reflect changes in income.
+The counterpart of the risk-VSL relationship is the risk-income relationship.
+The U.S. Department of Transportation (DOT) provides for consideration of income in setting the VSL for benefit assessment, as it permits the use of an income elasticity adjustment of 0.55 based on the meta analysis of Viscusi and Aldy (2003).
+Agencies within DOT, notably the Federal Aviation Administration, have long maintained that the higher income levels of those protected by their regulations imply that a higher VSL level should be used for their regulations than for transportation policies generally.
+Senate Bill S. 3564 also recognizes the role of income adjustments, stating that the VSL amount must be increased annually to reflect changes in income.
 The proposed legislation does not permit decreasing VSL if income levels decline, which incomes did during the recession that began shortly after the legislation was proposed in 2008.
 Our estimates will indicate whether an income-based adjustment to VSL is warranted and to what extent.

-Because in a quantile wage regression the VSLs vary with the potential wage (\hat{w}), it admits the possibility that VSL varies positively with income levels and permits the calculation of income elasticities for the different quantile groups.
-When income elasticities of VSL differ by income levels, it opens the door for Ramsey pricing of safety programs similar to that used for other health-related programs such as hospital pricing, where the decision is health with distributional consequences (Harris 1977).
+Because in a quantile wage regression the VSLs vary with the potential wage $(\widehat{w})$ , it admits the possibility that VSL varies positively with income levels and permits the calculation of income elasticities for the different quantile groups.
+When income elasticities of VSL differ by income levels, it opens the door for Ramsey pricing of safety programs similar to that used for other health-related programs such as hospital pricing, where the decision is health with distributional consequences (Harris, 1979).

 Estimates of the income elasticity are also useful in exploring whether the model underlying the hedonic equilibrium equation yields results consistent with economic theory.
 Kaplow (2005), among others, has noted the connection between risk aversion and VSL and has emphasized that VSL must be income elastic for the empirical results to be consistent with estimates based on the estimated coefficient of relative risk aversion in the consumption literature.
 Based on existing estimates in the literature, there is currently a disconnect between the theory and empirical evidence.
 The VSL has an estimated income elasticity less than 1.0, whereas risk aversion estimates would imply a VSL that is income elastic (Kniesner and Ziliak 2002; Viscusi and Aldy 2003; Aldy and Viscusi 2008).
-Our income elasticity estimates establish higher value of life than for other transportation policies because of the higher income of air travelers.
-See Viscusi (1993), which is based on his report to the FAA.
-Based on this report, the agency sought to justifying using a higher VSL in its policy analyses.
+Our income elasticity estimates establish the consistency between the risk preferences in theoretical models and in the VSL literature that has eluded economists up till now.

-7 More specifically, VSL must be increased at least once a year to reflect "the average annual total compensation of individuals, including income and benefits."
+&lt;sup>7 More specifically, VSL must be increased at least once a year to reflect "the average annual total compensation of individuals, including income and benefits."